TheJazzAgenT/Path_viewer_soln/README.md

 1. Navigate to GitHub's project import page: [https://github.com/new/import](https://github.com/new/import)

-2. In the box titled "Your old repository's clone URL", paste the homework repository's link: [https://github.com/Machina-Labs/STL_viewer_hw](https://github.com/Machina-Labs/STL_viewer_hw)
+2. In the box titled "Your old repository's clone URL", paste the homework repository's link: [https://github.com/Machina-Labs/Path_viewer_hw](https://github.com/Machina-Labs/Path_viewer_hw)

-3. In the box titled "Repository Name", add a name for your local homework (ex. `STL_viewer_soln`)
+3. In the box titled "Repository Name", add a name for your local homework (ex. `Path_viewer_soln`)

 4. Set privacy level to "Public", then click "Begin Import" button at bottom of the page.